AdobeDocs/experience-platform.en/help/landing/governance-privacy-security/customer-managed-keys/azure-key-vault-config.md

 >[!NOTE]
 >
->Remember the name you provide for the key, as it will be used in later step when [sending the key to Adobe](#send-to-adobe).
+>Remember the name that you provide for the key, as it is required to send the key to Adobe.

 Use the remaining controls to configure the key you want to generate or import as desired.
 When finished, select **[!DNL Create]**.